 - Domain must not have more than 9 years remaining on its current registration.
 ICANN doesn't allow registrations exceeding 10 years total, and the transfer adds a year.

-- Subdomains cannot be transferred (e.g., blog.yourdomain.com -- only the root domain transfers).
+- Subdomains cannot be transferred (for example, blog.yourdomain.com; only the root domain transfers).

 - Domains containing "squarespace" or "sqsp" cannot be transferred.